-Based on this new benchmark, we organize this track to further foster this challenging research area by soliciting retrieval results from current state-of-the-art retrieval methods for comparison, especially in terms of scalability.
-We will also provide corresponding evaluation code for computing a set of performance metrics similar to those used in the Query-by-Model retrieval technique.
+Based on this new challenging benchmark, we organize this track to foster this research area by soliciting retrieval results from current state-of-the-art 3D model retrieval methods for comparison, especially for practical retrieval performance.
+We will also provide evaluation code to compute a set of performance metrics, including those commonly used in the Query-by-Model retrieval technique.

 The Procedural Aspects

 |January 10||- Few sample models will be available on line.|

 |February 17||- Submission the results on the complete dataset and a one page description of their method(s).|